The Complete Ecommerce Shipping Solution Guide: Costs, Returns, Packaging, Carriers, & More

 Whether you’re based in the US and looking to expand globally or located overseas and want to begin shipping within the US, international shipping can be challenging and expensive for any business.

-Different countries have different regulations, tariffs and taxes, and requirements for incoming shipments, so it’s important to find experienced fulfillment partners who can not only help you navigate the Universal Postal Union agreement and international shipping but also provide affordable shipping rates.
+Different countries have different regulations, tariffs and taxes, and requirements for incoming shipments, so it’s important to find experienced fulfillment partners who can not only help you navigate the Universal Postal Union (UPU) agreement and international shipping but also provide affordable shipping rates.

-6. Freight shipping
+6. Eco-friendly shipping

 At its most basic, freight shipping is the transportation of cargo across the globe via air, land, or sea.
 Any shipment that is larger than 30 in x 30 in x 30 in or weighs over 150 pounds is considered freight.